Direct solution to constrained tropical optimization problems with application to project scheduling: Solution to optimization problems

-\end{theorem} \begin{proof} To solve the problem, we introduce a parameter to represent the minimum value of the objective function, and then reduce the problem to solving a parametrized system of linear inequalities.
+\end{theorem} \begin{proof} We introduce a parameter to represent the minimum value of the objective function, and then reduce the problem to solving a parametrized system of linear inequalities.
 The necessary and sufficient conditions for the system to have regular solutions serve to evaluate the parameter, whereas the general solution of the system is taken as a complete solution to the initial optimization problem.

 Denote by $\theta$ the minimum of the objective function over all regular vectors $\bm{x}$.
 Then, all regular solutions to problem \eqref{P-xAxxpqxr-Bxgx-xh} are determined by the system

 The first inequality at \eqref{I-xAxxpqxrtheta-Bxgx-xh} is equivalent to the four inequalities